m7a/lo-nextcloud-docker/README.md

 sys     1m26.575s
 ~~~

+![JMBB rclone Traffic is on the very right](nextcloud_docker_att/nextwork_22_for_jmbb_rclone_right.png)

 For the JMBB benchmark, a graphical representation of the network traffic on
-the target (Nextcloud) machine can be seen in the following picture:
+the target (Nextcloud) machine can be seen in the figure above.

-![JMBB rclone Traffic is on the very right](nextcloud_docker_att/nextwork_22_for_jmbb_rclone_right.png)

 ~~~
 $ time rclone --fast-list --client-cert /media/disk2zfs/wd/client01.crt --client-key /media/disk2zfs/wd/client01.key sync /media/disk2zfs/wd/testset_bupstash/ nextcloud:testset_bupstash --create-empty-src-dirs